danielamoyano/embrace_the_mess/_posts/2026-02-09-manifesto.md

 Let us untangle the thread and examine each of the fibers that compose it.

 ### References
 Bardzell, J., Bardzell, S., Dalsgaard, P., Gross, S., & Halskov, K. (2016).
-Documenting the Research Through Design Process.
-Proceedings of the 2016 ACM Conference on Designing Interactive Systems, 96–107. https://doi.org/10.1145/2901790.2901859
+Documenting the Research Through Design Process. *Proceedings of the 2016 ACM Conference on Designing Interactive Systems*, 96–107. https://doi.org/10.1145/2901790.2901859

 Desjardins, A., & Key, C. (2020).
-Parallels, Tangents, and Loops: Reflections on the “Through” Part of RtD.
-Proceedings of the 2020 ACM Designing Interactive Systems Conference, 2133–2147. https://doi.org/10.1145/3357236.3395586
+Parallels, Tangents, and Loops: Reflections on the “Through” Part of RtD. *Proceedings of the 2020 ACM Designing Interactive Systems Conference*, 2133–2147. https://doi.org/10.1145/3357236.3395586

 Epp, F. A., Rosén, A. P., Salovaara, A., & Sanchez, C. (2024).
-Uncertainties as Generative Resources in Research through Design: Three Dynamics for Moving in a Design Space.
-ACM Transactions on Computer-Human Interaction, 31(6), 1–31. https://doi.org/10.1145/3689041
+Uncertainties as Generative Resources in Research through Design: Three Dynamics for Moving in a Design Space. *ACM Transactions on Computer-Human Interaction*, 31(6), 1–31. https://doi.org/10.1145/3689041

 Jungnickel, K., & Hjorth, L. (2014).
-Methodological entanglements in the field: Methods, transitions and transmissions.
-Visual Studies, 29(2), 136–145. https://doi.org/10.1080/1472586X.2014.887263
+Methodological entanglements in the field: Methods, transitions and transmissions. *Visual Studies*, 29(2), 136–145. https://doi.org/10.1080/1472586X.2014.887263
-Knight, V., & Zempi, I. (2020).
-Embracing the emotional turn: Responding to researchers’ emotions.
-Emotions and Society, 2(2), 139–156. https://doi.org/10.1332/263169020X15925529968217

 Yoo, M., Ppali, S., Odom, W., Zhuang, Y., Kritika, K., Olson, W., Wieczorek, C., Biggs, H., Berger, A., Desjardins, A., Wakkary, R., & Ringland, K. E. (2025).
-Translating HCI Research to Broader Audiences: Motivation, Inspiration, and Critical Factors on Alternative Research Outcomes.
-Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems, 1–24. https://doi.org/10.1145/3706598.3713884
+Translating HCI Research to Broader Audiences: Motivation, Inspiration, and Critical Factors on Alternative Research Outcomes. *Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems*, 1–24. https://doi.org/10.1145/3706598.3713884